WopsS/Old-SkyrimOnline/README.md

 Skyrim Online
 ===================================

 This is an old project of SkyrimOnline with some modifications on it.
+I created it because I need to fork the original project from Yamashi branch and I can't fork the same project twice.

 The project is [here](https://github.com/yamashi/SkyrimOnline).

+This branch is from Nihlus project.

 Readme as provided by Maxime Griot
 =================================